AdobeDocs/commerce-operations.en/help/installation/prerequisites/database/mysql-remote.md

 ### Resolving connection issues

 If you have issues connecting to either host, first ping the other host to make sure it is reachable.
-You also might need to allow connections from one host to another by modifying firewall and SELinux rules (if you use SELinux).
+You might need to allow connections from one host to another by modifying firewall and SELinux rules (if you use SELinux).

 ## Create the remote connection